-Description: This UDT is used for monitoring of analog signal rate of change and flatlines.
+Description: This UDT is used for monitoring analog signal rate of change and flatlines.
 Both alarms function in a similar manner; an analog signal is sampled on a timed interval and compared to a setpoint.
 A flatline alarm is generated if the sampled signal is less than the setpoint, i.e. the signal value has not changed by the expected amount over the sample time, indicating a problem with the process.
 A Rate of Change (ROC) alarm is generated when the sampled signal exceeds the setpoint i.e. the signal value has changed more than would be expected in the sample time.

 Naming Convention: Tags will generally use the first three fragments of the device, followed by D1 to indicate tolerance alarms e.g. BXXRES1D1.